Notification Process for Brief Absences for Medical or Personal Reasons

 1. The animal poses or has posed in the past a direct threat to the individual or others such as aggressive behavior directed at or resulting in injury to the individual or others or causes substantial property damage to the property of others.

-3. The Student Owner fails to comply with the Student Owner’s Responsibilities set forth above
+3. The student owner fails to comply with the student owner’s responsibilities set forth above.

-4. The animal or its presence creates an unmanageable disturbance or interference with the College community, including, but not limited to, disruptive noise, physical harm, or an objectively reasonable perception of harm to humans or other animals/pets, or destruction of property.
+4. The assistance animal or its presence creates an unmanageable disturbance or interference with the College community, including, but not limited to, disruptive noise, physical harm, or an objectively reasonable perception of harm to humans or other animals/pets, or destruction of property.

-7. The animal is not housebroken or is unable to live with others in a reasonable manner.
+7. The assistance animal is not housebroken or is unable to live with others in a reasonable manner.

-8. The animal’s vaccinations are not up-to-date.
+8. The assistance animal’s vaccinations are not up-to-date.

-The College will base such determinations upon the consideration of the behavior of the particular animal, and not on speculation or fear about the harm or damages an animal may theoretically cause.
-Aggressive animals will be immediately removed from campus and the student may be referred to the Office of Community Living.
-The Student Owner will be responsible for securing a placement for his/her animal.
+The College will base such determinations upon the consideration of the behavior of the particular assistance animal, and not on speculation or fear about the harm or damages an animal may theoretically cause.
+Aggressive assistance animals will be immediately removed from campus and the student may be referred to the Office of Community Living.
+The student owner will be responsible for securing a placement for his/her animal.
 In the event the College has determined the animal must be removed from the campus the Emergency Contact will be notified and asked to assist if necessary.
-If Elizabethtown College properly excludes an assistance animal, it will give the individual with the disability the opportunity to obtain goods, services, and accommodations without having the animal on college property.
+If Elizabethtown College properly excludes an assistance animal, it will give the individual with the disability the opportunity to obtain goods, services, and accommodations without having the assistance animal on college property.

-Any member of the Elizabethtown College community may file a written complaint with Disability Services or Community Living regarding the presence or conduct of an animal permitted by the College.
+Any member of the Elizabethtown College community may file a written complaint with Disability Services or Community Living regarding the presence or conduct of an assistance animal permitted by the College.
 When a complaint relates to an alleged threat of health or safety to a member of the College community, or the threat of property damage, the College may require the immediate removal of an animal from campus until the complaint is resolved.
-In cases where the College requires immediate removal, the Student Owner shall make all arrangements, and take all necessary actions, to immediately remove the animal from campus.
+In cases where the College requires immediate removal, the student owner shall make all arrangements, and take all necessary actions, to immediately remove the animal from campus.

 If the College deems a complaint to be appropriate for informal resolution, the College will contact all interested parties in an attempt to mediate a resolution that is acceptable to the individual who submitted the written complaint (the “Complainant”), the student owner of the animal in question (the “Respondent”), and the College.
 The College will consider each complaint on a case-by-case basis in determining whether a complaint is appropriate for informal resolution.
 The College will consider factors such as the severity of the alleged situation, potential remedies, and relative positions of the Complainant and Respondent, plus any witnesses, in determining whether a complaint is appropriate for informal resolution.
 In the event that the College does not deem a complaint to be appropriate for an informal resolution, or if informal resolution does not yield consensus, the College will resolve the complaint via a formal investigation.